Your bike frame choice matters more than you think. Steel or aluminum? One lasts forever, the other makes you faster—and they’re not interchangeable.

 This article covered steel and aluminum frames and a few tips on choosing the right one for you.
 Here are some key takeaways:

-- If you want an easy-to-repair, long-lasting, and comfortable frame, go for steel.
+- If you want an easy-to-repair, long-lasting, and comfortable frame, go for steel

-- Steel tubing is stronger than aluminum tubing.
+- Steel tubing is stronger than aluminum tubing

-- Aluminum is lightweight but tends to be less stiff and more fragile than steel tubing.
+- Aluminum is lightweight but tends to be less stiff and more fragile than steel

 So, steel or aluminum?
 Which one do you own?
 Did I cover everything you wanted to know?
 Let me know in the comments section below (we read and reply to every comment).
 If you found this article helpful, check out my full blog for more tips and tricks on fixed gear and single-speed bikes.
 Thanks for reading, and stay fixed.